 Our Board of Directors has determined that each of Messrs.
 Scully, Miller, Socha, Taormina, and Weil and Ms. Ardisana is independent under the Nasdaq Listing Rules.
 Mr. Littlefair is not independent under the Nasdaq Listing Rules due to serving as our President and Chief Executive Officer and Messrs.
 Charleux and Maurisse are not independent under the Nasdaq Listing Rules due to being director designees of TMS, a wholly owned subsidiary of Total.
-In addition, our Board of Directors previously determined that under the Nasdaq Listing Rules (i) Mr. Warren Mitchell was independent during his service on the Board of Directors through his retirement on February 25, 2020; (ii) Mr. James E. O'Connor was independent during his service on the Board of Directors through his resignation on May 15, 2020; and (iii) Mr. John S. Herrington was independent during his service on the Board of Directors through his retirement on March 12, 2021.
-Mr. Philippe Montantême was not independent during his service as a director from September 2018 until February 24, 2021 under the Nasdaq Listing Rules due to being a director designee of TMS, a wholly owned subsidiary of Total.
+In addition, our Board of Directors previously determined that under the Nasdaq Listing Rules (i) Mr. Warren Mitchell was independent during his service on the Board of Directors through his retirement on February 25, 2020; (ii) Mr. James E. O'Connor was independent during his service on the Board of Directors through his resignation on May 15, 2020; and (iii) Mr. John S. Herrington was independent during his service on the Board of Director from September 2018 until February 24, 2021 under the Nasdaq Listing Rules due to being a director designee of TMS, a wholly owned subsidiary of Total.